My Approach

 -

 Somatic Experiencing helps us tune into the body to release stress and trauma that may be “stuck” in the nervous system.
 Instead of talking only about the past, we gently notice sensations like tightness, heat, or breath.
-This helps your body complete the stress response and feel calmer, grounded, and safe.
+This helps your body complete the stress response and feel calmer, grounded, and rooted.

 -